opentoonz/opentoonz_docs/source/editing_animation_levels.rst

 .. tip:: **To edit a drawing of an animation level:**

-    1. Select the frame in the level strip containing the drawing you want to modify.
+    1. Select the frame in the Level Strip containing the drawing you want to modify.

-    2. Use the tools to edit the drawing in the work area.
+    2. Use the tools to edit the drawing in the Viewer.

 .. tip:: **To edit drawings of an animation level with the Edit menu commands:**